g1y5x3/llm_gaokao/response/claude-3-5-sonnet-20240620-2024_math_beijing_english.md

 f(t) = t

 But f(t) = t + k ln(1+t) = t - 2(1+t)ln(1+t)

 For these to be equal:
 t - 2(1+t)ln(1+t) = t
 -2(1+t)ln(1+t) = 0

-This is only true if t = 0, which contradicts our given condition that t > 0.
+This is only true if t = 0, which contradicts the given condition that t > 0.
 Therefore, the tangent line does not pass through (0,0).

 (3) For the final part:

-We know that ∠ABO = 45° (since the slope of AB is -1).
+We know that ∠ABO = 45° (because the slope of AB is -1).
 Given that 2^∠ABO = 15∠ABO, we can write:
 2^(π/4) = 15(π/4)
 2^(π/4) = (15π)/4